Information and communications technology: In science

-Models of access to ICT
+Models of access

-Scholar Mark Warschauer defines a “models of access” framework for analyzing ICT accessibility.
+Scholar Mark Warschauer defines a "models of access" framework for analyzing ICT accessibility.
 In the second chapter of his book, Technology and Social Inclusion: Rethinking the Digital Divide, he describes three models of access to ICTs: devices, conduits, and literacy.
 Devices and conduits are the most common descriptors for access to ICTs, but they are insufficient for meaningful access to ICTs without third model of access, literacy.
-Combined, these three models roughly incorporate all twelve of the criteria of “Real Access” to ICT use, conceptualized by a non-profit organization called Bridges.org in 2005:
+Combined, these three models roughly incorporate all twelve of the criteria of "Real Access" to ICT use, conceptualized by a non-profit organization called Bridges.org in 2005: